eonmusic: music for life.

 William Jonathan Drayton Jr admitted to being a big fan of Prophets of Rage, the super group featuring musical partner Chuck D.

 Friday (26th January) saw more big names in attendance, from Alter Bridge's Mark Tremonti to Iron Maiden's Nicko McBrain, whose 'The Book Of Souls' kit was on display at the Sonor booth throughout the weekend.
-Elsewhere, iconic Jeff Beck and Michael Jackson player Jennifer Batten, and Lynch Mob / Dokken man George Lynch took to the stage to play, and answer questions for in close confines for intimately gathered audiences.
+Elsewhere, iconic Jeff Beck and Michael Jackson player Jennifer Batten, and Lynch Mob / Dokken man George Lynch took to the stage to play, and answer questions in close confines for intimately gathered audiences.

 Picture